In the US, OSHA Takes Care of the Welfare and Standard Enforcement

 - In December 2010, OSHA penalized a freight carrier company in Rhode Island for $76,000 after an operator suffered a foot injury.
 The authority has determined many counts where the lift truck is being operated incorrectly which resulted in mishaps and worker’s injury.

 - In February 2013, OSHA imposed $91,000 fines against a Chicago-based company after a worker was injured in an accident involving the company’s forklift.
-The case arises when the OSHA inspector found out the lapses of the company to train the operator and check its license.
+The case arises when the OSHA inspector found out the lapses of the company in training the operator and checking its license.

 - In October 2014, a transportation firm, located in Michigan, has been cited for willful and repeated OSHA violations.
 The alleged violation ranges from simple non-provision of fall protection to defective and non-maintenance of lift trucks.
 The company faced $145,000 monetary fine.